syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * vertical

-Sets the mode of rendering the Scheduler either in a vertical or horizontal direction.
+Sets the mode of rendering the Schedule either in a vertical or horizontal direction.

 #### Example

-To render the Scheduler in horizontal orientation,
+To render the Schedule in horizontal orientation,

 {% highlight html %}